Kura (deity): The rite of royal ascension

 According to Alfonso Archi, Nintu/dTU should not be understood as the Mesopotamian goddess in this context, but rather as a stand in for an unknown Eblaite goddess of similar character.
 He points out that similar use of this logogram is known from Mari.
-Other renewal rites seemingly did not involve goddesses, as none are attested for Ishara, Ishtar or the spouses of Hadda (Halabatu) and Resheph (Adamma).
+Other renewal rites seemingly did not involve goddesses, as none are attested for Išḫara, Ishtar or the spouses of Hadda (Halabatu) and Resheph (Adamma).

 The ceremony was a royal ascension ritual, though despite direct statements confirming this in Eblaite texts, it appears that both Ishar-Damu and Irkab-Damu had already been rulers for multiple years when they undertook it during their respective reigns.
 It has been proposed that the royal couple was understood as the earthly manifestation of Kura and Barama in its context.

 Possible attestations after the fall of Ebla

 A problem commonly discussed in modern scholarship is Kura's disappearance from the records after the fall of Ebla, difficult to reconcile with his prominence in the religion of the city.
 A number of possible later attestations of Kura have been identified, but Walther Sallaberger notes that many of them are the product of faulty scholarship.
 For example, a number of researchers, including Stephanie Dalley, erroneously list personal names from Mari containing the logogram KUR (without a dingir sign preceding it) as referring to Kura.
 Similarly, K. Lawson Younger's interpretation of a line from a first millennium BCE Mesopotamian theological text, explaining the meaning of epithet kur-ra, "of the land," as a reference to Kura, is regarded as erroneous.
 Edward Lipiński refers to Kura as "Baal Kura" and argues that a deity known from Phoenician inscriptions, b’l kr, should be identified with him, even though other researchers favor an identification with Luwian weather god Tarhunt in his role of a protector of vineyards.
 No plausible explanation has been found for the element kr, with proposed interpretations including "pasture" or "furnace."
 Some proposals are rejected in modern publications due to relying on no historical or philological arguments, but merely on superficial similarity of names, for example identification of Kura with the demon qūlār known from a much later Jewish magical manuscript.

 A god named Kura or Kurra (dkur-a or dkur-ra) appears in neo-Assyrian theophoric names from Arzuhina (Azuhinnu), a city close to ancient Hurrian Arrapha (modern Kirkuk), for example the governor of the area bore the name Abdi-Kurra ("servant of Kurra").
 Based on the location of this settlement it is possible that the neo-Assyrian Kurra was a late form of Hurrian Kurwe (dku-u-ur-we, dgu-u-ur-we), a god who appears in earlier offering lists from Nuzi, preceding Kumurwe (Kumarbi), and who might have been Azuhinnu's tutelary deity.